snu-csl/pyrisc/asm/README.md

 ## Introduction

-This directory contains Makefile, linker script (`link.ld`), and sample RISC-V assembly programs to show how to build PyRISC-compatible RISC-V executable files.
-This directory also has several RISC-V assembly programs that can be used to verify the correctness of pipelined RISC-V simulators.
+This directory contains Makefile and linker script (`link.ld`) to show how to build PyRISC-compatible RISC-V executable files.
+We also provide several sample RISC-V assembly programs that can be used to verify the correctness of pipelined RISC-V simulators.
 Note that you are allowed to use all the RISC-V pseudo-instructions such as `li`, `mv`, `call`, `ret`, etc. supported by the GNU toolchain.

 ## RISC-V programs